• Skip to main content

 After a few reps, it started to get easier.

-We worked various scenarios, such as one where a bad guy was charging us with a machete from about 10 yards away.
+We worked various scenarios, such as when a bad guy was charging us with a machete from about 10 yards away.
 This required us to get off the X fast while drawing our pistol and opening fire.

 I thought this was a valuable scenario because it revealed how effective lateral movement is while drawing and shooting and it allowed us to “really” get off the X. I’m talking about sprinting off the X while shooting.